PaytonWebber/AocDiscordBot/README.md

 ### Installation

 1. Clone the reop

    ```sh
    git clone https://github.com/PaytonWebber/AocDiscordBot.git
    ```

 2. Create a .env file at the root of the repo

    ```sh
    touch .env
    ```

-3. Enter your Advent of Code SESSION COOKIE, Leaderboard ID, Discord Bot Token, and the Channel ID you wish to update and monitor in the .env you just created
+3. Enter the following information in the .env file you just created

    ```ini
    SESSION_COOKIE="<YOUR COOKIE>"
    LEADERBOARD_ID="<YOUR LEADERBOARD ID>"
    DISCORD_TOKEN="<YOUR BOT's TOKEN>"
    CHANNEL_ID="<THE CHANNEL YOU WANT THE BOT TO MONITOR>"
    ```

 4. Build the project

    ```sh
    go build cmd/bot/main.go
    ```

 5. Start the bot

    ```sh
    ./main